icflorescu/expose-wsl/README.md

 ## TL;DR

 No installation required.
-Simply run the following command in your WSL terminal:
+Simply run the following command in your WSL terminal **before starting your applications**:

 ```bash
 npx expose-wsl